 🔸 Online Solicitation of a Minor

-Allegations involving electronic communication with someone believed to be a minor for unlawful purposes.
+Allegations involving electronic communication with someone believed to be a minor for unlawful purposes are commonly charged under Florida law.

 🔸 Traveling to Meet a Minor